 Family-Friendly Indoor Play Centres In Kowloon

-If you are over at K11 MUSEA, you can choose to shop, while your kids drop… down three floors of the Happy Mega Slide!
+If you are over at K11 MUSEA, you can choose to shop, while your kids drop…down three floors of the Happy Mega Slide!
 This giant slide has been designed by famous Denmark designer, Ole Barslund Nielsenb, and is part of Donut Playhouse.
 The whole play area consists of an interactive and digital game zone, a food & beverage space and a souvenir shop.
-From now until Sunday, 6 September 2020, there is a Kids Summer Carnival on where guests can also earn tokens while they shop, which allows their children to experience over 30 fun edutainment, gourmet and styling privileges.

 When: 11am to 7pm (cleaning time: 1:30pm to 2:30pm)